benward2301/dynq/README.md

 `jq` filter producing the last evaluated key from a previous DynamoDB scan or query operation.
 When applicable, `dynq` will return the last evaluated key of any such operations via the `meta.lastEvaluatedKey` field.

-If a partition key has already been passed via the `--partition-key` option, then this filter omit it from its output.
+If a partition key has already been passed via the `--partition-key` option, then this filter does not need to output one.

+Binary keys are not currently supported.

 Incompatible with `--sort-key` and `--concurrency`.